Vivatist/penguin-tamer/README.md

 ### Running Code from AI Response

-When **in dialog mode**, if the response contains code blocks — they are numbered.
+If the response contains code blocks — they are numbered.
 To run code, simply enter the block number in the console.

 ![dialog mode](/docs/img/en_img2.gif)